bartvanwesten/aeolis-python/Development Information/README.md

     3. The spatial variation in shear stress as a result of morphology is computed
     4. The results are interpolated over the original grid Since these steps are time-consuming, a simplified interpolation function is used.
 As a result only equidistant grids are allowed.
 A better method would an implementation following: https://stackoverflow.com/questions/20915502/speedup-scipy-griddata-for-multiple-interpolations-between-two-irregular-grids.
  - Other remarks: The newly implemented processes are still in an early stage of development.
-As a result, not all parameters covered in the configuration files, comments are missing, test files are lacking, etc..
+As a result, not all parameters covered in the configuration files, comments are missing, test files are lacking, a lot of parameters that are not relevant anymore steted in the constants.py, etc..

 Action-list: